laurenliss/eggs/README.md

 + the interactive narrative method of [easter eggs](https://en.wikipedia.org/wiki/Easter_egg_(media))
 + the causality dilemma of [the chicken or the egg](https://en.wikipedia.org/wiki/Chicken_or_the_egg)

-using simple html, css, and javascript.
+using simple html, css, and javascript - no image or audio files.

 ## To Play
 1. At page load, you will be presented with either a chicken or an egg.
 2. If there is a chicken, you can lay a matching color egg.
 3. If there is an egg, you can crack it.